Resources for Food Businesses

 This 1-2 hour course will give attendees a broad overview of what is needed to remain complaint

 Sessions will be

 Held on: May 18th, June 15th, July 18th, August 15th, September 6th, October 10th, November 8th & December 13th.

 HACCP, USDA, FDA: Training, Audits, Sanitation, Nutrition, Food Safety and Labeling

-Food Safety Education Certification Program
+Food Safety Education Certification Program (PDF)

 Article 20-C of the New York Agriculture & Markets Law was recently amended to establish a food safety education certification requirement for certain retail food stores which prepare food on the premises.